jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 For bundling and publishing elements, the RFC introduces a new concept called `libraries`.
 A `library` can inhibit `Valuetype`s, `Block`s, `BlockType`s, `Constraint`s, and `Transform`s.
-A library is published per default.
+A library must be of visibility `file-published` and, thus, requires the keyword `publish`.
-All elements within a library have to use the `publish` keyword.
+All elements within a library have to use the `publish` keyword to make them of visibility `library-published`.

 **Example library**

 ```
-library MyDomainLibrary {
+publish library MyDomainLibrary {
   // definition of a new valuetype as part of the library
   publish valuetype MyDomainSpecificValuetype1 {
     // ... details of valuetype